VolDer77/Cloudbudget/README.md

-# Cloudbudget landing template
+# Fully responsive 'Cloudbudget' landing template
-## No responsive yet
+## Using scss and bootstrap breakpoints